jovton/USB-Storage-on-WSL2/README.md

 - Use your USB drive on the WSL2 as normal (it will be listed on your /dev directory as "*sdb*" or "*sdc*" etc).

 ## Motivation
-If you (like me) have tried to access your usb storage device on WSL2, you probably (to your dismay) discovered that it is not (yet) listed as a block device under */dev* as you would expect, such as */dev/sda*, */dev/sdb* or */dev/sdc*, etc. So you cannot mount it, format it, or do other things that you normally can with block devices on a Linux installation.
+If you have tried, just as I have, to access your USB storage device on WSL2, then you probably, to your dismay, discovered that it is not listed as a block device under */dev* as you would expect, such as */dev/sda*, */dev/sdb* or */dev/sdc*, etc. As a virtualiztion guest, WSL2 does not detect-, respond to-, or handle USB devices being plugged into the host.
+So you cannot mount it, format it, or do other things that you normally can with block devices on a Linux installation.
 The reason for this that, as at this writing, Microsoft has not yet fully implemented block device support in WSL2.
-See this github issue: https://github.com/Microsoft/WSL/issues/689
+See this github issue: https://github.com/Microsoft/WSL/issues/689.

 This article will show you how you can get around these limitations to access your USB drive on WSL2 as you would normally access a block device that is listed under the */dev* directory, using iSCSI.
 There are other ways too, such as USB/IP, but it did not work for me because under Windows my USB storage device was classified as a "*hub/controller*".
 Using iSCSI instead allowed this detail to be insignificant.